LiberationFrequency/fsradio/README.md

 Known issues:
 ------------------------------------
-* There is something wrong with the FM signal strength.
-It is also not sure what measurement unit it is.
 * '... date show' shows +-offset for a negative offset and lack a zero.
 * The timesync of DAB switch intern to FM.
 The uncertainty of FM is +/- 200ms and DAB is a stratum2 with +/- 40ms.
 * There is something wrong with the API and the internal timesync.
 That does not fit together.
 * '...info notifies' closes after receiving an event, but the socket should remain open.
 * '...info net' converts the SSID array not correct to a string in some shells.
-* '...play stream URI' produces a lot UPnP error, although it should work.
+* '...play stream URI' produces a lot of UPnP error, although it should work.
 * It is too slow.
 * No manual available at the moment.
 * Not an issue of the script, but if you use systemd-resolved with the option `[!UNAVAIL=return]`